zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### value `float`

-The underlying value of the
+The underlying value of the Slider.

 #### Example
     <kendo:slider value="value">